 Yes, but it is a misdemeanor to provide a police report that has the telephone numbers, addresses, other contact information of witnesses.
 If your report contains such information, someone other than yourself (typically, your attorney) must first black out the contact information before you receive the copy of your report.

 The police did not read me my rights.
 Are my statements inadmissible?

 It depends.
-If you were under arrest and the police were trying to elicit incriminating information from you, then the information cannot be used against you.
+If you were under arrest and the police were trying to elicit incriminating information from you, then the information may be used against you.
 Moreover, if the police took actions that made your admissions and/or confession involuntary, the statement cannot be used under any circumstances.

 What is a DUI mill?